ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/rust.md

 ### IDE Configurations

-There are multiple options to work with rust projects, ranging from simple text editors to language aware IDE.
+There are multiple options to work with rust projects, ranging from simple text editors to language-aware IDE.
-Nowadays, there is a blurred line on what's considered an IDE or a code editor, as installing multiple plugins in a code editor would have the feature in par with that of a fully featured IDE.
+Nowadays, there is a blurred line between what's considered an IDE or a code editor, as installing multiple plugins in a code editor would have the feature on par with that of a fully-featured IDE.
 As a rule of thumb always use the right tools for the right job.
-Choice of IDE is very dependent on the skill level, and how much time you are willing to put into customizing your own code editing workflow.
+Choice of IDE is very dependent on the skill level, and how much time you are willing to put into customizing your code editing workflow.
 You'd be considered insane if you use Vim to write java code.
-Luckily rust code is shorter to write that it is practical to just use very simple editing tools.
+Luckily rust code is shorter to write so it is practical to just use very simple editing tools.

 #### Easy
 - **Clion**
-    - Clion is a fully featured and powerful IDE from Jetbrains, the creator of IntelliJ IDE
+    - Clion is a fully-featured and powerful IDE from Jetbrains, the creator of IntelliJ IDE
     - You can then install the rust plugin for Clion from their [marketplace](https://plugins.jetbrains.com/plugin/8182-rust)
-    - Well polished IDE and streamlined workflow for code editing.
+    - Well-polished IDE and streamlined workflow for code editing.
-    - It comes with a cost at 200 USD / year, however there is [free license program](https://www.jetbrains.com/community/opensource/#support) you can apply for non-commercial opensource projects
+    - It comes with a cost of 200 USD / year, however, there is [a free license program](https://www.jetbrains.com/community/opensource/#support) you can apply for non-commercial opensource projects
     - ChainSafe will get a license for you, ask your manager about it.

 - **Visual Studio code**
-    - [VSCode](https://github.com/microsoft/vscode) for short, is an opensource code editor from Microsoft
+    - [VSCode](https://github.com/microsoft/vscode) for short, is an open source code editor from Microsoft
     - Built on top of electron
     - You can install the rust and rust-analyzer plugin in the Preferences settings
-    - With rust and [rust-analyzer plugin](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer), intellisense and macro expansion will be usable in the code editor
+    - With rust and [rust-analyzer plugin](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer), IntelliSense and macro expansion will be usable in the code editor
-    - With the ever growing [marketplace](https://marketplace.visualstudio.com/vscode) you can install a wide variety of plugins into the editor
+    - With the ever-growing [marketplace](https://marketplace.visualstudio.com/vscode) you can install a wide variety of plugins into the editor

 #### Intermediate
 - **Sublime text**